JKirchartz/jkirchartz.github.com/_posts/2011-11-28-intro-to-linux-for-web-devs-on-windows.md

 ---

-I've been spending a lot of time using the linux CLI lately, and I know it can seem difficult at first.
-When I started with computers everything ran off the CLI and nobody got all freaked out, that was back before color monitors, now we have color monitors in our pockets so don't worry, it's not that hard, you can do this.
+I've been spending a lot of time using the linux CLI lately, and I know it can seem difficult at first. <!--more--> When I started with computers everything ran off the CLI and nobody got all freaked out, that was back before color monitors, now we have color monitors in our pockets so don't worry, it's not that hard, you can do this.